 Professor Anne Osbourn has been elected as a Fellow of the Royal Society in honour of her exceptional contribution to science.

-Professor Osbourn, a Project Leader at the John Innes Centre and Director of the Norwich Research Park Industrial Biotechnology Alliance, becomes the 30th Fellow of the Royal Society (FRS) in the 109-year history of the John Innes Centre.
+Professor Osbourn, a Group Leader at the John Innes Centre and Director of the Norwich Research Park Industrial Biotechnology Alliance, becomes the 30th Fellow of the Royal Society (FRS) in the 109-year history of the John Innes Centre.

 The honour reflects Professor Osbourn’s distinguished contributions to microbial and plant biology through pioneering work on plant pathogens and the role of gene clusters in natural product biosynthesis in plants.